- Home

 Does starting a new job affect getting a mortgage?

-If you’re starting a new job or have just begun a new job, it’s less likely that a lender will approve a home loan for you, though some lenders may still consider approving your application.
+If you’ve just started a new job or are about to, lenders may assess your application on a case-by-case basis.
+Some lenders might require you to wait until you’ve completed your probation period, while others might accept your application if your income is sufficient to cover the repayments.
 It’s smart to ask around or work with a mortgage broker to learn more about which lenders are more likely to accept you, but don’t make multiple home loan applications as it may affect your credit score.

 Your type of employment also affects your mortgage application.
 Lenders often have different requirements for full-time employees, part-time employees, casual employees, and self-employed workers.
 Essentially, they’re looking for a consistent income that can ensure you can repay your home loan.
-Most lenders will require that you’ve been at your full-time or part-time job for at least three months, a casual job for at least six months, and if you’re self-employed you may need to provide 12 months of tax returns.
+Most lenders will require that you’ve been at your full-time or part-time job for at least three months, and a casual job for at least six months.
+If you’re self-employed, you may need to provide 12 months of tax returns.

-A lot depends on your circumstances, and how lenders view home loan applications.
-For example, if you’re an experienced professional with other sources of income, a strong asset portfolio, few liabilities, a good credit score, savings, and a stable employment history, lenders may approve your application even if you’ve just changed jobs.
+Besides your job history, lenders also consider other factors when reviewing your home loan application.
+For example, if you’re an experienced professional with other sources of income, savings, few liabilities, a good credit score, lenders may approve your application even if you’ve just changed jobs.

 Do lenders consider previous employment?

 Lenders are more likely to approve your mortgage application if you can show that you’ve been stable in your employment for a long period.
-If the lender believes that you were either fired from a previous role or terminated during your probationary period, they’ll be less likely to approve your application.
+However, frequent job changes, large gaps between roles, or termination during probation could raise concerns.
 But if you’re moving to a new job for more prosperous or positive reasons, they may be more likely to approve your application.

 Many people will switch jobs but stay within the same industry, which may be seen as more favourable by lenders than people who change jobs and industries.
-For instance, if you’re moving from being a truck driver to an IT specialist, lenders may be more cautious or particular about you meeting all your probationary periods.
+For instance, moving from one IT company to another might not affect your application much.
+But if you’re moving from being a truck driver to an IT specialist, lenders may be more cautious or particular about you meeting all your probationary periods.

 How can you increase your chances of getting a home loan with a new job?

-Although being in a new job is not ideal for applying for a mortgage, there are some things you can do to improve your chances of getting your mortgage approved.
+Although being in a new job may not be ideal for applying for a mortgage, there are some things you can do to improve your chances of getting your mortgage approved.

 No matter your employment history, the first step is to review your credit file by requesting a copy from one of the credit reporting agencies.
 This will help you understand how the lender may see you as a borrower, how you can improve your credit and allows you a chance to correct any incorrect information on your file.